simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 ##### Build

-To build the viewer request function we can simply run the following command locally:
+To build the viewer request function, we can simply run the following command locally:

 ```bash
 npm install && tsc --build